 A thorough explanation of your child’s difficulties and the underlying issues which are holding him or her back.
 This may involve a diagnosis.

 Highly personalised recommendations for how your child needs to be supported with their learning in school, in order to achieve their full potential.

-Ideas and advice for working with your child at home.
+Ideas and advice for supporting your child at home with their school work.

 Signposting on to more specialised assessments, if appropriate.

 An EP report which, depending on the findings, may be used to support an application for access arrangements in public examinations, such as GCSEs and A levels.

 Numeracy and dyscalculia

 Specific and global learning difficulties